jdhitsolutions/PSCalendar/README.md

 ![show-guicalendar](assets/show-guicalendar.png)

 The calendar form is transparent.
 But you should be able to click on it to drag it around your screen.
 You can also use the + and - keys to increase or decrease the calendar's opacity.
 Be aware that if you close the PowerShell session that launched the calendar, the calendar too will close.
+This function requires Windows PowerShell.

- *last updated 10 January 2019*
+ *last updated 30 January 2019*